italia/spid-cie-oidc-docs/docs/en/entity_statement.rst

 An Entity publishes an **ES** related to a subordinate, at its :ref:`Fetch Endpoint<Esempio_EN2>`.
-The superior Entity MAY define the Metadata policy of the subordinate subjects and publish the TMs that it has issued for them.
+The superior Entity MAY define the Metadata policy of the subordinate subjects and publishes the TMs that it has issued for them.

 Entity Statement Signature